-- Preheat oven to 350°.
-Cream butter and granulated sugar until light and fluffy.
+- In a large bowl, cream butter and sugar until light and fluffy.
 Add eggs, one at a time, beating well after each addition.
-Beat in food coloring, vinegar and vanilla.
-In another bowl, whisk together flour, cocoa, baking soda and salt; add to creamed mixture alternately with buttermilk, beating well after each addition.
+Beat in the food coloring, vinegar and vanilla.
+Combine the flour, cocoa, baking soda and salt; add to creamed mixture alternately with buttermilk.

 - Pour into two greased and floured 9-in. round baking pans.
-Bake until a toothpick inserted in the center comes out clean, 20-25 minutes.
-Cool layers 10 minutes before removing from pans to wire racks to cool completely.
+Bake at 350° for 20-25 minutes or until a toothpick inserted near the center comes out clean.
+Cool for 10 minutes before removing from pans to wire racks to cool completely.

 "I made this recipe but I thought it had an underlying egg tast to it.
 Everyone liked it, and i will use it, but I will still try other recipes."

 "This cake is exceptionally good and the icing delicious.
 I used 1 bottle of red food coloring as suggested and increased the baking cocoa to 4 tbsp.
 Tossed my old red velvet cake recipe and replaced it w/ this one!
 Really tasty and the presentation is great when garnished w/ a raspberry sauce and a few fresh raspberries.
 A keeper!"